John F. Loughrey & Associates Ltd Privacy Statement

 - Risk profiling for investment purposes

-To establish a customer’s attitude to investment risk, in regard to pensions and investments, we complete an online risk questionnaire which identifies a customer’s attitude to and tolerance for risk having answered a series of questions.
+- To establish a customer’s attitude to investment risk, in regard to investments, pensions and savings plans, we complete an online risk questionnaire which identifies a customer’s attitude to and tolerance for risk having answered a series of questions.

 - Profiling for marketing purposes